datafold-dev/datafold/doc/source/intro.rst

 Laplace-Beltrami operator, Fokker-Plank operator or the graph Laplacian.

 *datafold* provides functionality to address aspects in the context of non-linear manifold learning.
-These aspects are a tradeoff from linear dimension reduction.
+These aspects are a trade-off from linear dimension reduction.
 For example, this is estimating the kernel scale parameters to describe the locality of points in a dataset.
 An important further issue is to extending the image and/or pre-image mapping between